 Pre-finished wood flooring is installed and is ready to use immediately, no sanding and finishing.
 But that is its failing, too.
 Microbevels are a way to hide the unequal heights of pre-finished floorboards.
 Today, you really can't get away from microbevels in pre-finished flooring.
 A few companies make the square-edged pre-finished floor, but the microbevels are the norm.

-Faus Group, a laminate manufacturer, has patented something called Embossed-In-Register® (used by DuPont and other flooring manufacturers) to simulate this feature.
-This microbevel is not between actual floorboards but is between the product's simulated floorboards.
+Faus Group, a laminate manufacturer, has patented something called Embossed-In-Register® (used by DuPont and other flooring manufacturers) to simulate a microbevel.
+It's featured within the board as opposed to the edges, and it's included purely for aesthetic purposes.